applicaster/developer.applicaster.com/book/getting-started/download-development-project.md

 ### iOS

+__Note__: before testing make sure that the project is working for you out of the box.
+There is no need to run pod update or pod install on this step.

 #### Internal developers with access to Applicaster private repositories:
 1. Update the `Podfile` to include your `podspec` local path.
 2. Run `pod install --no-repo-update` in order to point to your local pod.